MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/maintenanceoperationsguide-newinfrastructure.md

 >- Once this is done, you can now request access to see the database credentials through LCS by entering a reason for requesting access.
 >- As soon as you submit the request, it gets **auto-approved**.
 You will be able to see the database access credentials within a minute or two, in the LCS environment details page.
 >- Please note that the credentials are valid for 8 hours and will expire after that duration.
 After 8 hours the access expires and you will need to request access again.
-> More specifics on how to perform the above steps  will be published as soon as this feature is made available through Lifecycle Services.
+> More specifics on how to perform the above steps  will be published as soon as this feature is made available in January through Lifecycle Services.